kaiserbergin/NBomber.Website/src/docs/blog/convert-integration-tests-to-load-tests.md

 tags: [nbomber-http, load-testing]
 ---

-In this article, I want to cover the topic of how you can effectively reuse your integration tests and convert them into load tests to speed up your load test adoption.
+In this article, I want to cover the topic of how you can effectively reuse your integration tests and convert them to load tests to speed up your load test adoption.

-> This article will be useful for developers who use the .NET platform to write integration tests that cover HTTP API, microservices.
+> This article will be useful for developers who use .NET platform to write integration tests that cover HTTP API, microservices.

 ## Load testing adoption

 Nowadays, it is difficult to find a project that does not use integration tests, especially in building microservices or distributed systems, etc. In addition to this, some companies start adopting load testing and applying it as a must-have quality attribute.
 Honestly, load tests are still kind of exotic practice for most web projects, and usually, folks consider them a bit late.
 One of the main reasons is that the load tests require additional development and maintenance.
-It would be awesome to reduce time by converting our integration tests into load tests.
+It would be awesome to reduce time by converting our integration tests to load tests.

 ## Converting integration tests to load tests